Robert K. Morgan: Career

 Promoted to major, Morgan did a second combat tour commanding the 869th Bomb Squadron, 497th Bomb Group of the Twentieth Air Force in the Pacific Theater where he flew the B-29 Superfortress Dauntless Dotty from Isley Field, Saipan.
 The aircraft was nicknamed after his third wife, Dorothy Johnson Morgan.
 On November 24, 1944, he was pilot of the lead plane during the first mission of the XXI Bomber Command to bomb Japan.
 This mission was commanded by Brigadier General Emmett O'Donnell Jr.

 Leaving active duty after World War II, he continued to fly in the Air Force Reserve, achieving command pilot status.
 Among his military awards were the Distinguished Flying Cross with two oak leaf clusters and the Air Medal with 10 oak leaf clusters.
 He retired from the Air Force Reserve with the rank of colonel in 1965.
-In the later 1960's, Morgan operated a car dealership in Martinsville, Virginia called Morgan Volkswagen.
-He later returned to his hometown Asheville to retire.
+In the later 1960s, Morgan operated a car dealership in Martinsville, Virginia called Morgan Volkswagen.
+He later returned to his hometown of Asheville to retire.

 In 2001 Morgan published his autobiography, The Man Who Flew the Memphis Belle: Memoir of a WWII Bomber Pilot, co-written with Ron Powers ISBN 0-525-94610-1.